Students discovered everything Dickinson's academic program has to offer during the spring Academic Open House

 A: They go together really well, and a lot of students who write creatively for fun are looking for a little structure.
 And the great thing about the creative writing program is that it offers courses on different topics every semester.
 My friend and I are graduating this year and we’re looking at the course list for next fall and wish we could be taking all of them! —Emily David ’13, English major, creative-writing minor, budding political communications guru

 A: It starts with summer advising when they help you select your first semester of courses.
 Then your First-Year Seminar professor becomes your advisor until you declare a major, and they help you sort through all the options and point you in the right direction for you. —Shirley King, dean of advising

 Q: What if I’m interested in more of the design and tech side of theatre rather than performance?

 A: We have classes in both of those areas, and there’s the opportunity to create specialized independent studies if we don’t offer something that you’re really interested in.
 I’m working now with students who wanted to engage with computer-animated vector graphics, and it’s really exciting. —Benjamin Ferrar, assistant professor of theatre & dance and resident scenic and lighting designer

-Follow Nick Bailey '16 as he explores the open house, and check out additional photos from the event below.
+Follow Nick Bailey '16 as he explores the open house.